-FCS_CKM.2(1): The TOE performs key establishment as part of EAP-TLS and TLS session establishment.
-Table 6Asymmetric Key Generation enumerates the TOE'S supported key establishment implementations (RSA/ECDH for TLS/EAP-TLS).
+FCS_CKM.2.1(1): The TOE performs key establishment as part of EAP-TLS and TLS session establishment.
+Table 6 Asymmetric Key Generation enumerates the TOE'S supported key establishment implementations (RSA/ ECDH for TLS/EAP-TLS).

-FCS_CKM.2(2): The TOE provides an SDP library for applications that uses a hybrid crypto scheme based on 4096-bit RSA based key establishment.
-Applications can utilize this library to implement SDP that encrypts incoming data received while the phone is locked in a manner compliant with this requirement.
+FCS_CKM.2.1(2): The TOE provides an SDP implementation for applications that uses a hybrid crypto scheme based on 4096-bit RSA based key establishment.
+Applications can utilize this to implement SDP that encrypts incoming data received while the phone is locked in a manner compliant with this requirement.